• Skip to primary navigation

 Equipment

 For frying the tomatoes and onions, you will need a frying pan.
-I recommend using a frying pan rather than a saucepan, because a frying pan has a larger surface area which allows the juices from the tomatoes to evapourate faster than they would in a saucepan.
+I recommend using a frying pan rather than a saucepan.
+A frying pan has a larger surface area that allows the juices from the tomatoes to evaporate faster than they would in a saucepan.

-You will also need a mixing bowl for mixing the custard, and a 9″ round baking dish for baking the quiche.
-Because this is a very runny mixture, I would recommend using a solid glass or ceramic baking dish rather than a loose-bottomed flan dish so that the mixture doesn’t leak out during baking.
+You will also need a mixing bowl for mixing the custard, and a 9" round baking dish for baking the quiche.
+Because this is a very runny mixture, I recommend using a solid glass or ceramic baking dish rather than a loose-bottomed flan dish so the mixture doesn't leak out during baking.

 Other items you will find useful would be a balloon whisk, a chopping board, a sharp knife and a spatula.